krshrimali/DCGAN-CelebA-PyTorch-CPP/README.md

 Please note that this is in no way targeted to achieve a certain accuracy, but only focuses on creating an example template for DCGAN using Libtorch on CelebA Dataset.

 ## Steps to Follow

+Note: This project requires OpenCV built from source.

 1. Create a build directory: `mkdir build/`
 2. Configure your CMake: `cmake -DCMAKE_PREFIX_PATH=<absolute path to libtorch> ..`